Camelot 3000: Plot

 In the year 3000, the Earth is facing a threat from an alien invasion of unknown origins.
 Reconstituting the Round Table at Lancelot's orbital habitat, Arthur and his knights battle both the invading aliens as well as intrigues from Mordred and Morgan.
 Their task is complicated by internal tensions including the renewed love triangle between Arthur, Lancelot and Guinevere, Tristan's grappling with his gender identity, Tom Prentice's infatuation with Tristan, and Gawain's desire to see his family again.
-Eventually, the Knights track the origin of the alien invasion to a previously undiscovered tenth planet of the solar system.
-Flashbacks reveal that after her defeat in the Middle Ages, the spirit of Morgan traveled out into the solar system, eventually reconstituting herself on the planet where she enslaved the native population and led them in their invasion of Earth.
+Morgan uses the fae creature Nyneve to ensnare Merlin and imprison him.
+Eventually, the Knights track the origin of the alien invasion to a previously undiscovered tenth planet of the Solar System.
+Flashbacks reveal that after her defeat in the Middle Ages, the spirit of Morgan traveled out into the Solar System, eventually reconstituting herself on the planet where she enslaved the native population and led them in their invasion of Earth.

-Arthur and his knights travel to the tenth planet to defeat Morgan.
+Arthur and his knights travel to the tenth planet, called Chiron, to defeat Morgan.
 Galahad sacrifices himself so that they can gain entry to Morgan's citadel.
-In final combat, Arthur uses the supernatural aspect of Excalibur to slice into an atom, creating a nuclear explosion which destroys Morgan and her command center.
+The final battle sees the Knights freeing the trapped Merlin, who takes vengeance upon Morgan le Fay before gathering all of the heroes and escaping to Earth, leaving King Arthur behind at his request.
 Before Arthur sacrifices himself to stop Morgan, he forgives Lancelot and Guinevere, and wishes that they live together happily.
-With their leadership gone, the aliens are easily beaten back by the forces on Earth.
+As Morgan prepares to strike Arthur down, calling back to the planet from Earth all of the invading aliens, Arthur uses the supernatural aspect of Excalibur to strike a stone, creating a nuclear explosion which destroys Morgan and her command center.
 The epilogue shows the fates of the remaining knights as Gawain returns to his wife and son, Tristan consummates his relationship with Isolde, and Tom Prentice leads a crew in rebuilding London.
-Guinevere finds out that she's pregnant, and when she tells Lancelot it may be Arthur's, he expresses similar hope and promises to love the baby no matter what.
-The final scene shows an alien on a distant world pulling Excalibur from a stone and being hailed as a leader.
+Guinevere finds out that she's pregnant, and when she tells Lancelot it may be Arthur's, he expresses similar hope; indicating that he will love the baby no matter what.
+Merlin also leaves, noting that he will prepare for when the cycle begins anew, seemingly confirming that the knights will one day be reincarnated to face a new threat.
+The final scene shows an alien on a distant world being pursued by an armed group before pulling Excalibur from a stone.
+The group look on in an apparent mixture of shock and awe, while an image of Arthur appears behind the alien as he holds up the sword, indicating the legend of King Arthur will live on.